Baby gives 'Hope' to Southeast Texas following Harvey

-“Whenever we left, it had two to three inches to go before it was in the house.
-So I left just knowing we were coming back to a flooded house and we don’t have flood insurance.”
-Said Levi Chimeno.
+“Whenever we left, it had 2-3 in. to go before it was in the house.
+So, I left just [thinking we would] come back to a flooded house.
+We don’t have flood insurance," said Levi Chimeno.

-“We were able to get into the boat like I said, they were very patient with us.
-We had seven people total along with seven animals.”
+“We were able to get into the boat.
+They were very patient with us.
+We had seven people total, along with seven animals.”
 Said Chimeno.

 Baby Hope slept through the entire ride and never made a sound.
 When they arrived at the shelter, Hope caught the eye of another rescuer, Melissa Viator, who brought the family to her home in Lake Charles.